Hollywood is a pretty big and intimidating place for many.

 As a screenwriter writing an original spec script — a screenplay written under speculation that you will sell it to someone — the moment you write the script is the moment that you own that copyright of it, which includes all exclusive ownership rights mentioned above.

-The need to have an actual copyright declaration symbol — © — isn’t necessary in the United States and most of Europe. anymore.
+The need to have an actual copyright declaration symbol — © — isn’t necessary for the United States and most of Europe anymore.
 This was necessary under the Universal Copyright Convention, for which the U.S. was a member of.
 What is called the Berne Convention stipulated that copyright automatically vests on creation of a work without the need to have a copyright declaration.
 The U.S. placed itself under that banner in 1989.
 There are still quite a few countries that are not members of Berne, so it is probably useful for writers in foreign countries to research their territory to ascertain if that is needed.

-For a more secure copyright, a filing with the U.S. Copyright Office is an option.
-Know that such a copyright is only applicable to how that draft of the screenplay that you submitted appears then and there.
+For more secure copyright, a filing with the U.S. Copyright Office is an option.
+Know that such copyright is only applicable to how that draft of the screenplay that you submitted appears then and there.
 Variations of it beyond that are not covered.
 Insiders have said that U.S. Copyright is moreso applicable on the studio end of things, where they use it to obtain certain remedies for breach.
 It’s said that studios choose to register their script acquisitions and options to put other studios and companies on constructive notice regarding their involvement and ownership.

 When you sell a script to a company or individual, you legally transfer your copyright ownership to them, which is dictated in the signed agreements.
 There are exceptions written into copyright law that allows the writer to revoke all transfers at a later date and resell the rights.
 This often occurs if the original writer dies and their estate is being handled (see an entertainment lawyer for more details).